Financial-Times/origami/README.md

 * IE11-IE8 require the [polyfill service](polyfill.webservices.ft.com).
 * IE8 throws an error when closing the Overlay starting on the second time.
 It works like expected in spite of the error.
-* Safari and Chrome mobile don't support the autofocus attribute.
+* Safari and Chrome mobile [don't support](http://caniuse.com/#feat=autofocus) the autofocus attribute.
 In Chrome mobile, you can use the `.focus()` function on an element when `oOverlay.ready` is dispatched to simulate the behaviour.
-* In Safari mobile on iOS8, autofocus is triggered after the overlay has loaded and a _touchdown_ event is dispatched after that.
+* In Safari mobile on iOS8, autofocus is [buggy](http://stackoverflow.com/questions/26146252/in-ios8-using-focus-will-show-virtual-keyboard-and-scroll-page-after-touch) and is triggered after the overlay has loaded and a _touchdown_ event is dispatched after that.
 That means that if you click anywhere on the page after the page loads, the keyboard will come up which will most likely produce unexpected behaviours.
 We recommend not using autofocus in iOS 8.
 These unexpected behaviours only occur the first time an overlay is rendered, after that, autofocus won't be activated.

 ## Usage